IntusCare/CH-Migrate-Interview/README.md

 # CareHub Data Engineering Technical Assessment

 **Time:** 55-70 minutes
-**Tools:** Use whatever you'd normally use -- your IDE, AI assistants, documentation, Google, all of it.
+**Tools:** Use whatever you'd normally use -- your IDE, AI assistants, documentation, Google, anything you might normally use.

 ## Background